hiamthach/art-tattoo-be/README.md

 - **Delete Service** Steps involved in deleting account.
 - **Create Account** Steps involved in creating new account.
 - **Show List Account** Steps involved in viewing list account.
+- **Update Account** Steps involved in viewing the list of all accounts.